Kinder to urge reconsideration of urban deer hunting in Cape

 "I have counted more than two dozen deer feeding in an evening," he added, "and a hunt will restore some balance to the ecosystem."

-A 2011 story in the Southeast Missourian revealed municipally permitted hunting for whitetail deer in St. Louis, Kansas City, Springfield, Columbia and Jefferson City.
+A 2011 story in the Southeast Missourian revealed municipally permitted hunting for whitetail deer in several Missouri cities -- St. Louis, Kansas City, Springfield, Columbia and Jefferson City.

 The Cape Girardeau City Council approved creation of an archery hunting program in July 2012 by a 4-3 vote but 4,000 signatures were soon gathered to protest the move.